ignite/cli/docs/docs/contributing/01-plugins.md

 This will create a new directory `my-plugin` that contains the plugin's code, and will output some instructions about how to use your plugin with the `ignite` command.
-Indeed a plugin path can be a local directory, which has several benefits:
+Indeed, a plugin path can be a local directory, which has several benefits:

 - you don't need to use a git repository during the development of your plugin.